Iran accuses Israel at funeral for slain military nuclear scientist | DW | 30.11.2020

 State television showed high-ranking Iranian officials, including Defense Minister Amir Hatami and Revolutionary Guards chief Hossein Salami, who were present for the funeral.

-At the event, Ali Shamkhani, the secretary of the country's Supreme National Security Council, claimed that Israel had used "electronic devices" to remotely kill military physicist Mohsen Fakhrizadeh.
+The secretary of the country's Supreme National Security Council, Ali Shamkhani, used the event to claim that Israel had used "electronic devices" to remotely kill Fakhrizadeh.

+Meanwhile, the defense minister said Iran would continue Fakhrizadeh's work "with more speed and more power."
+Hatami referred to the killing as a "heinous assassination."

 The socially-distanced funeral was held in an outdoor part of the Iranian Defense Ministry in Tehran and was closed to the public.